Blog by Nikki Alvin-Smith

 Think Outside the Box

-If you have a limited budget, consider a structure that is multi-purpose to get the most bang for your buck.
+If you have a limited budget, you'll need to think of horse shelter ideas that are out of the box.
+Consider a structure that is multi-purpose to get the most bang for your buck.
 For example, half of the building may be a generous run-in area with the other half being enclosed stalls, a feed room, tack room or an area for hay, vehicle or equipment storage.
 The run-in area separated from the rest of the structure by a wall, partition or fence line.

 When you think about it your horse will be happier with the shelter a run-in shed provides and, as a result, so will you.
 Always plan for the future as well as your present needs.